 Property approvals are high, but not at record levels

 In March 2021, there were 82,700 approvals for property purchases.
 It should be noted that this is less than the peak of November 2021, but it is 13% higher than the number of approvals for February 2020.
-That was the last full month before the pandemic restrictions were introduced, making it a suitable benchmark in judging buyer activity.
+That was the last full month before the pandemic restrictions were introduced, making it a suitable benchmark for judging buyer activity.

 Andrew Wishart, a property economist at Capital Economics, said: “Timely indicators of demand suggest that mortgage approvals will pick up again ahead of the new stamp duty deadlines of the end of June and September.”